 - What are its reviews? (e.g. are there any positive reviews?)

-- What is included in the stock advisor service?
+- What is included in the stock picking service?

-- Is there a free trial or does it come with a money-back guarantee? (you should always be allowed to try out their stock-picking service risk-free before making a decision)
+- Is there a free trial of the service (you should always be allowed to try out their stock-picking service before making a decision)

 By the way, there is a difference between stock picks and trading picks.

-But, as a trader, you are just trying to predict the price movement of the stocks in the immediate term and profit from it in as quickly as a few minutes or hours.
+But, a stock trader is just trying to predict the price movement of the stocks in the immediate term and profit from it in as quickly as a few minutes or hours.

-A stock advisor is for stock investors who want profitable stock ideas for long term investment.
+A stock picking service is for stock investors who want to get stock ideas for long-term investment.